aiven/aiven-docs/docs/platform/howto/static-ip-addresses.md

 Create a static IP addresses using the
-[Aiven CLI](/docs/tools/cli), repeat as many times as you need to create enough IP addresses for your service.
+[Aiven CLI](/docs/tools/cli), repeat as many times as needed to create enough IP addresses for your service.
 Specify the name of the cloud that the IP address should be created in, to match the service that will use it.